 This information is retained in complete confidence by Acuity, however, and under no circumstances would any information be released from the survey that enabled individual responses to the survey to be identified.
 In addition, when we write up the survey results, comments will not be made on the opinions or traits of very small subgroups, when it becomes possible to identify individuals.

 Our researchers regularly conduct quantitative and qualitative telephone interviews in consumer and business markets on a wide range of subjects.
 All telephone work is fully supervised, and interviews are monitored on a regular basis by supervisors.
-All interviewers would be given a comprehensive briefing prior to the commencement of the fieldwork, to ensure that interviewers understand the purpose of the exercise and are fully aware of the requirements of the questionnaire.
-They would also conduct back-checks of 10% of each interviewer’s quota, which involves telephoning the respondent to ensure key facts were recorded correctly during the interview and that the interviewer was courteous.
+All interviewers are given a comprehensive briefing prior to the commencement of the fieldwork, to ensure that interviewers understand the purpose of the exercise and are fully aware of the requirements of the questionnaire.

 We understand the sensitivities of research projects and only suitable and experienced interviewers are used for this survey.
 All telephone interviewers and fieldwork will operate in accordance with the Market Research Society code of conduct September 2014 (further information can be obtained from https://www.mrs.org.uk/standards/code_of_conduct ).